-A charity founded by students which aims to improve maternal health in resource-poor countries, has completed its first major overseas project.
+A charity founded by students which aims to improve maternal health in resource-poor countries has completed its second major overseas project.

-Maa UK (Maternal Aid Association UK), set up by King’s medical students, spent two weeks working with birth attendants and healthcare workers and teaching them about safe practices around maternal healthcare in rural Bangladesh- a country blighted by high rates of miscarriages and deaths of mothers and infants.
+Maa UK (Maternal Aid Association UK), set up by King’s medical students, spent two weeks working with birth attendants and healthcare workers, teaching them about safe practices around maternal healthcare in rural Bangladesh – a country blighted by high rates of miscarriages and deaths of mothers and infants.

-Eight King’s medical students spent time helping inform local healthcare workers about maternal and antenatal care through health camps and workshops.
+A team of 7 multi-disciplinary students travelled overseas to Bangladesh to deliver free health checks and educational workshops to pregnant mothers in rural villages.
 They have been supported by consultant gynaecologist at King’s and Guy’s and St Thomas’ Hospitals, Professor Janice Rymer and Dr Daghni Rajasingham, Consultant Obstetrician at Guy’s and St Thomas’.

-Just one of the many activities the students took part in was offering basic health checks for mothers.
+One of the many activities the students took part in was offering basic health checks for mothers.
 Mothers could undergo a variety of tests, including having their blood pressure and blood glucose checked under the supervision of Bangladeshi doctors and healthcare professionals.
+Over 200 pregnant women were seen at the health camps.

-MAA aims to reach out to other resource-poor settings across the developing world in future.
+MAA aims to reach out to other resource-poor settings across the developing world in the future.

-You can find out more and follow their progress on Facebook, Snapchat & Twitter – @MaaCharityUK.
+You can find out more about Maa UK on Facebook, Snapchat & Twitter – @MaaCharityUK.